bbc/matterhorn/README.md

 ## Overview

-Matterhorn is a device identification service for the TV Application Platform (TAP).
+Matterhorn is a device identification service for legacy TVs that attempt to launch iPlayer on the "www.bbc.co.uk/iplayer" domain.
+For the details of the current usage of Matterhorn, please see [iPlayer Web Edge](https://github.com/bbc/iplayer-web-edge)

+This service was used as the identification service for all TV devices in the past but the newer devices on "www.live.bbctvapps.co.uk/*" domain use the [melanite](https://github.com/bbc/melanite) library directly via [Tap Launch Edge](https://github.com/bbc/tap-launch-edge).

 ## Certs